-The context in which people achieve remission from substance use disorders varies considerably and includes styles of solo recovery, treatment-assisted recovery and peer-assisted recovery.
+The context in which people achieve remission from substance use disorders varies considerably and includes styles of solo recovery, treatment-assisted recovery, and peer-assisted recovery.

-Solo (natural) recovery involves the use of one's own intrapersonal and interpersonal resources (family, kinship and social network) resources to resolve AOD problems without benefit of professional treatment or involvement in a recovery mutual aid community.
-This phenomena is extensively documented in the professional literature under such descriptors as maturing out (Winick, 1962, 1964), autoremission (Vaillant, 1983; Klingeman, 1992), self-initiated change (Biernacki, 1986), unassisted change (McMurran, 1994), spontaneous remission (Tuchfield, 1981; Anthony & Helzer, 1991), de-addiction (Frykholm, 1985; Klingeman, 1991), self-change (Sobell, Sobell & Toneatto, 1991), self-managed change (Copeland, 1988) and natural recovery (Havassey, Hall & Wasserman, 1991).
-Natural recovery is, according to some studies, the most common recovery pathway (Fillmore, et al, 1988; Sobell, Sobell, Toneatto, & Leo, 1993; Cunningham, Sobell, Sobell & Kapur, 1995; Cunningham, 1999; Sobell, et al, 1996), but the prevalence of this style declines as problem duration and severity increases.
-Natural recovery is a more viable pathway for people with shorter and less severe AOD problems and for those with higher incomes and more stable social and occupational supports (Sobell, et al, 1993; Sobell et al, 1996; Larimer & Kilmer, 2000).
+Solo (natural) recovery involves the of one's own intrapersonal and interpersonal resources (family, kinship, and social networks) to resolve AOD problems without benefit of professional treatment or involvement in a recovery mutual aid community.
+This phenomenon is extensively documented in the professional literature under such descriptors as maturing out (Winick, 1962, 1964), autoremission (Vaillant, 1983; Klingeman, 1992), self-(Biernacki. initiated change 1986). unassisted change (McMurran, 1994), spontaneous remission (Tuchfield, 1981; Anthony & Helzer, 1991), de-addiction (Frykholm, 1985; Klingeman, 1991), selfchange (Sobell, Sobell, & Toneatto, 1991), self-managed change (Copeland, 1988), and natural recovery (Havassey, Hall, & Wasserman, 1991).
+Natural recovery is. according to some studies, the most common recovery pathway (Fillmore, et al., 1988; Sobell, Sobell, Toneatto, & Leo, 1993; Cunningham, Sobell, Sobell, & Kapur, 1995; Cunningham, 1999; Sobell, et al., 1996), but the prevalence of this style declines as problem duration and severity increase.
+Natural recovery is a more viable pathway for people with shorter and less severe AOD problems and for those with higher incomes and more stable social and occupational supports (Sobell, et al., 1993; Sobell, et al., 1996; Larimer & Kilmer, 2000).

-Natural recovery exists across the spectrum of drug choices (Biernacki, 1986; Waldorf, Reinarman, & Murphy, 1991; Klingeman, 1992; Shaffer & Jones, 1989; Cohen & Sas, 1994; Toneatto et al, 1999; Kandel & Raveis, 1989) and seems to be influenced by two age-related patterns: 1) a young adult pattern associated with maturation and the assumption of adult role responsibilities, and 2) a later-life pattern associated with cumulative consequences of alcohol and other drug use (Fillmore, et al, 1988; Sobell, Ellingstad & Sobell, 2000).
+Natural recovery exists across the spectrum of drug choices (Biernacki, 1986; Waldorf, Reinarman, & Murphy, 1991; Klingeman, 1992; Shaffer & Jones, 1989; Cohen & Sas, 1994; Toneatto et al., 1999; Kandel & Raveis, 1989) and seems to be influenced by two age-related patterns: 1) a adult pattern associated vouna maturation and the assumption of adult role responsibilities, and 2) a later-life pattern associated with cumulative consequences of alcohol and other drug use (Fillmore, et al., 1988; Sobell, Ellingstad, & Sobell, 2000).

-Those who achieve natural recovery report multiple reasons for avoiding formal treatment institutions and mutual aid societies.
-These reasons include a desire to protect their privacy (aversion to sharing problems with others), a desire to avoid the stigma of being labeled, a belief that they can solve their problems without professional treatment, and a perception that treatment and mutual aid groups are ineffective or not personally suited for them (Tuchfield, 1981; Jordan & Oei, 1989; Cloud & Granfield, 1994; Burnam, 1997; Sobell, Ellinstad, & Sobell, 2000).
+Those who achieve natural recovery report multiple reasons for avoiding formal treatment institutions and mutual societies.
+These reasons include a desire to protect their privacy (aversion to sharing problems with others), a desire to avoid the stigma of being labeled, a belief that they solve their problems without professional treatment, and a perception that treatment and mutual aid groups are ineffective or not personally suited for them (Tuchfield, 1981; Jordan & Oei, 1989; Cloud & Granfield, 1994; Burnam, 1997; Sobell, Ellinstad, & Sobell, 2000).

 Treatment-assisted recovery involves the use of professional help in the initiation and stabilization of recovery.
-More than 1.5 million people are admitted to addiction treatment in the United States each year, but multiple factors complicate the relationship between treatment and recovery.
+More than 1.5 million people are admitted to addiction treatment in the United States each year, but multiple factors complicate the relationship between treatment and recovery:

-- Less than 10% of people with a substance use disorder in the U.S. seek professional treatment in a given year (SAMHSA, 2003), and only 25% of individuals with such disorders will receive treatment in their lifetime (Dawson, et al, 2005). - Addiction treatment in the United States is not a homogenous entity, but a network of service organizations with diverse philosophies and techniques that vary significantly in their effectiveness (Wilbourne & Miller, 2003). - Those who seek professional treatment are characterized by high personal vulnerability (e.g., family history of AOD problems, lowered age of onset of use, traumatic victimization), greater problem severity and complexity, weaker social supports, and less occupational opportunities and success (Polich, Armour & Braiker, 1980; Room,

-- 1989; Weisner, 1993; Tucker & Gladsjo, 1993; Cunningham, et al, 1995). - Recovery outcomes are compromised by high treatment attrition rates (more than 50%) (SAMHSA, 2002) and doses (measured by days of care or number of sessions) of treatment services that often fall below standards recommended for optimal effects (NIDA, 1999). - Individuals may have experienced professional treatment, but such treatment may not have played a role in their later achievement of stable recovery.
+- Less than 10% of people with a substance use disorder in the U.S. seek professional treatment in a given year (SAMHSA, 2003), and only 25% of individuals with such disorders will receive treatment in their lifetime (Dawson et al., 2005). - Addiction treatment in the United States is not a homogenous entity, but a network of service organizations with diverse philosophies and techniques that vary significantly in their effectiveness (Wilbourne & Miller, 2003). - Those who seek professional treatment are characterized by high personal vulnerability (e.g., family history of AOD problems, lowered age of onset of use, traumatic greater victimization), problem severity and complexity, weaker social supports, fewer occupational opportunities, and less success (Polich, Armour, & Braiker, 1980; Room, 1989; Weisner, 1993; Tucker & Gladsjo, 1993; Cunningham et al., 1995). - Recovery outcomes are compromised by high treatment attrition rates (more than 50%) (SAMHSA, 2002) and doses of treatment services (measured in days of care or number of sessions) that often fall below standards recommended for optimal effects (NIDA, 1999). - Individuals may have experienced professional treatment, but such treatment may not have played a role in their later achievement of stable recovery.